BethSpornitz/datafun-06-eda/README.md

-# Project 6 Custom EDA
+# Project 6 - Exploratory Data Analysis of the Titanic Dataset

-Project 6 integrates Python and and Markdown to create a data story in a Jupyter Notebook.
+This project uses a combination of Python and Markdown to create an initial data story of the sinking of the Titanic.
+Class, Sex, and Age will all be explored in relation to survival.

 The project includes a project virtual environment with popular libraries for data analytics including pandas, matplotlib, and seaborn, and uses a common process for exploratory data analysis projects.

 ## Create and Activate Project Virtual Environment